Building on Solid Ground: Community Engagement and Museums. Panelist. Cultural Connections Event, Oakland, CA, June 2018.

 Biking is one of the most income-diverse activities in the country.
 As libraries strive to move beyond our walls, partner with grassroots organizations, leverage placemaking movements, and empower our patrons, bikes are emerging as more than a means of transportation.
 Following a brief presentation by panelists, facilitated discussions will examine how bike programs allow libraries to reach underserved patrons.
 From youth-led bike shops to a national movement of book bikes, cycling connects communities.

 The Unbearable Whiteness of Librarianship.
-Ignite Session (Hater’s Ball), California Library Association Conference, Riverside, California, November 2017.
+Ignite Session (Hater’s Ball).
+California Library Association Conference: New Worlds Emerge, Riverside, California, November 2017.

 In spite of all our efforts to acquire diversity, librarianship remains overwhelmingly and unbearably white.
 What is holding back change?
 How do our thinking and practices need to shift?
 In order to truly serve our communities, librarianship must change to be more inclusive of people of color.

 Bikes in Libraries: A Practical Guide Workshop.
-Webinar, American Library Association, Virtual, June 2017.
+Webinar.
+American Library Association, June 2017.

 In this 90 minute workshop, Mana Tominaga and Emily Weak of the Oakland Public Library—both avid cyclists—will show you how bikes can enhance your library’s participation in your community’s vision for health and sustainability and help forge strong local connections.
 You’ll come away from this workshop with practical strategies to make your library more bike friendly and more bike focused.

 Bikes and Libraries: Pedaling Toward Innovative Outreach, Health, and Sustainability.
-Webinar, American Library Association, Virtual, April 2017.
+Webinar.
+American Library Association, April 2017.

 Bikes are big in America these days.
 Whether you’re in a big city or a small town, chances are you are seeing more bike lanes on your streets and more helmets on heads.
 In this free webinar, Mana Tominaga and Emily Weak of the Oakland Public Library—both avid cyclists—will discuss how bikes allow libraries to become key participants in a community’s vision for health and sustainability, and how they forge strong local connections.

 20 Ideas for Using Bikes in (and out of) your Library.
-Spark Talk, Public Library Association Conference, Denver, Colorado, April 2016.
+Spark Talk.
+Public Library Association Conference: Be Extraordinary, Denver, Colorado, April 2016.

 What Does it Take?
 Building and Maintaining a Seed Lending Library.
-Webinar, Reference and User Services Association, American Library Association, Virtual, February 2016.
+Webinar.
+Reference and User Services Association, American Library Association, February 2016.

 In addition to drawing heavily on personal experiences starting and maintaining seed libraries in smaller urban and suburban public libraries, the presenters will discuss seed libraries that are thriving in a variety of settings, including other types of public libraries, academic libraries, special libraries, and non-library organizations.